HANNUKAH - CHANNUKAH

 Each one to its own height will slowly decline.

-We say Sheheiyanu (a special blessing) on the first day only,
+We say Sheheiyanu (the special 3rd blessing) on the first day only,

 And the other brachos (Heb: blessings) we gladly intone daily,